Great Expectations (1946 film): Plot

-Back in London, Pip receives an unexpected visitor: Magwitch, who escaped from prison again and made a fortune sheep-farming in New South Wales, Australia.
-Magwitch reveals that he is Pip's benefactor, and that he was so touched by Pip's kindness that he resolved to prosper so that Pip could live a gentleman's life.
+Back in London, Pip receives an unexpected visitor: Magwitch, who made a fortune sheep-farming in New South Wales, Australia.
+Magwitch reveals that he is Pip's benefactor and that he was so touched by Pip's kindness that he resolved to prosper so that Pip could live a gentleman's life.
 He tells the "dear boy" that he considers him his son.

 Growing suspicious of Drummle's overtures towards Estella, Pip visits her.
 She tells him she is going to marry Drummle.
 Pip confronts Miss Havisham for using Estella to manipulate him.
 Miss Havisham begs his forgiveness.
 Pip leaves, but when she stands to follow him, a piece of flaming wood from the fireplace rolls out and ignites her dress.
-Her screams alert Pip, who runs back to save her, but fails.
+Her screams alert Pip, who runs back to save her but fails.

 After being warned that an old enemy has learned that Magwitch is in London, Pip and Herbert plot to smuggle him onto a packet ship leaving England, on which Pip is to accompany him.
-They row out to the ship, but are intercepted by waiting police, tipped off by Magwitch's old enemy.
+They row out to the ship but are intercepted by waiting police, tipped off by Magwitch's old enemy.
 Magwitch is injured in a struggle, but his nemesis is pushed down to his death by the ship's paddlewheels.
 Magwitch is captured and sentenced to death.

 Magwitch tells Pip of his lost daughter, and Pip's suspicion that she is Estella is confirmed by Jaggers.
-Pip visits a dying Magwitch in prison, and tells him of her fate and that he, Pip, is in love with her.
+Pip visits a dying Magwitch in prison, tells him of her fate and that he, Pip, is in love with her.
 Magwitch dies a contented man.

 Stricken by illness and with his expectations gone, Pip is taken home and nursed back to health by Joe.
 He revisits Miss Havisham's deserted house, where he finds Estella and learns that Drummle had broken off their engagement when Jaggers informed him of her parentage.
-Learning that Estella plans to live in seclusion in the house, which she has inherited, Pip tears down the curtains and opens the boarded-up windows and tells Estella that he has never stopped loving her.
+Learning that Estella plans to live in seclusion in the house, which she has inherited, Pip tears down the curtains, opens the boarded-up windows and tells Estella that he has never stopped loving her.
 After hesitating, she embraces him and they leave the house together.